 After a male finishes mating with a single queen, this male will soon die.
 After dropping her wings, the ant will bear some eggs in the tunnel she has recently borne.
 There are several stages a harvester ant must go through, from larvae to pupate to finally becoming an adult.
 For the colony to continue, she must be allowed to lay eggs during her entire life cycle.

 Caste Determination of Harvester Ants

 This caste determination is usually established according to the endocrine and nutritional components.
 This is the eventual deciding factor used in the analysis of the ant larvae as it evolves.

-Red Harvester Ants
+Harvester Ants Species

 The Red Harvester Ant

 This is a more recognizable ant mostly because of its large size.
-The scientific name for a red harvester ant is genus Pogonomyrmex.
+The scientific name for a red harvester ant is the genus Pogonomyrmex.
 There are eleven species of this ant which is popular in the state of Texas.
-The Red Harvest ant workers measure at around a quarter to a half an inch long.
+The Red Harvest ant workers measure around a quarter to half an inch long.
 They are reddish to darker brown in color and have a head that is square-shaped.
-The body of the Red Harvester Ants has no spine.
+The body of the Red Harvester Ant has no spine.
 Ten of the 22 species of harvester ants are located in Texas.

 Is it a Bite or Sting?

 Although some call it an “ant-bite,” harvester ants actually sting.
 Additionally, in the southwestern region of the country, the ones you come across carry very arduous stings.
 However, it is rarely dangerous to humans unless you have an allergy to the stings of an insect, specifically an ant.
 If you have this allergy, ensure to take extra caution in case you interact with them.
 Most harvester ants do not behave in a contentious manner around humans.
 However, if you pose a threat to them or their nests, they will sting to protect the colony.

 The Painful Sting of the Harvester Ant